-Philip Martin Gallery is pleased to present, "Moonshadow," an exhibition of new wall-mounted woven works by Los Angeles-based artist, Christy Matson.
-Matson's pieces explore objective and non-objective motifs - often at the same time - with an eye towards not only landscape, but also abstraction.
+Philip Martin Gallery is pleased to present, "Moonshadow," an exhibition of new wall-mounted, woven works by Los Angeles-based artist, Christy Matson.
+Christy Matson's pieces explore both objective and non-objective motifs with an eye towards landscape and abstraction.

 Christy MATSON (b.
 1979, Seattle, WA) received her BFA from the University of Washington (Seattle, WA) and her MFA from California College of the Arts (San Francisco, CA).
 Christy Matson's work is the subject of "Index Color," a new book published by Philip Martin Gallery.
 Recent exhibitions include Philip Martin Gallery (Los Angeles, CA); Milwaukee Art Museum (Milwaukee, WI); Cranbook Museum of Art (Bloomfield Hills, MI); Long Beach Museum of Art (Long Beach, CA); "Beyond: Tapestry Expanded," Peeler Art Center, DePauw University (Greencastle, IN); "Arcadia and Elsewhere," James Cohan Gallery (New York, NY); "Seeing Chicago," curated by Duro Olowu, Museum of Contemporary Art (Chicago, IL); "40 Under 40: Craft Futures," Smithsonian Museum of American Art (Washington, DC); John Michael Kohler Art Center (Sheboygan, WI); Contemporary Arts Museum (Houston, TX); Knoxville Museum of Art (Knoxville, TN); Municipio di Maniago, (Pordenone Italy); Virginia Commonwealth University (Richmond, VA); Ciurlionis National Museum of Art (Kaunas, Lithuania); Hyde Park Art Center (Chicago, IL); Bakersfield Museum of Art (Bakersfield, CA); Craft and Folk Art Museum, (Los Angeles, CA); and Museum of Craft and Folk Art (San Francisco, CA).
 Articles and reviews on Christy Matson’s work have appeared in the New York Times, Los Angeles Times, San Francisco Chronicle, Sculpture, Fiber Arts, Textile, Artillery, Surface Design Journal and Time Out.
 Christy Matson lives and works in Los Angeles, CA.